vmaurya6622/Data-Scraping-Independent-Project-IIITDelhi/README.md

 <h1> AllRecipes.com Scraper </h1>
 Scrapy spider to scrape recipe and nutritional data from <code>www.allrecipes.com</code>. <strong>35,516 recipes</strong> scraped, found in <code>/export</code> and output.json.
 <br>
-Data was used to provide insight of the nutritional value of various recipes.
+Data was used to provide insight into the nutritional value of various recipes.
 </div>

 <br>